coopengo/coog-admin/doc/coog_admin_tuto.rst

 Global configuration
 ~~~~~~~~~~~~~~~~~~~~

-Edit the global **coog-admin** configuration file
+**coog-admin** comes with a default configuration file located in
+*coog-admin/config*.
+This file must **NEVER** be edited, as all modifications
+will be deleted anyway when updating **coog-admin**.

+Any variale defined in this file can be overriden in the **coog-admin** custom
+configuration file, which can be opened and changed through the following
+command

 .. code-block:: bash

     ./conf edit

-The configuration file will be displayed.
-This file allows overriding any environment variable defined in the *coog-admin* *config* file (coog-admin/config)
+The custom configuration file will be displayed.
 At least, override the following environment variables

 .. code-block:: bash